navveenb/agentic-ai-worfklows/README.md

 Welcome to the Agentic AI Workflows Gallery—a collection of practical, production-grade examples demonstrating the power and flexibility of agent-based AI and LLM orchestration.

-This repository brings together modular, real-world examples that leverage state-of-the-art frameworks such as [CrewAI](https://crewai.com/) and open-source toolkits to solve end-to-end tasks with autonomous, tool-using agents.
+This repository brings together modular, real-world examples that leverage state-of-the-art frameworks such as [CrewAI](https://crewai.com/), [Google Agents Development Kit (ADK)](https://ai.google.dev/agents/adk), and [OpenAI Agents SDK](https://platform.openai.com/agents) to solve end-to-end tasks with autonomous, tool-using agents.

 ---